MicrosoftDocs/architecture-center/docs/reference-architectures/sharepoint/index.md

 - **Virtual network (VNet)**.
 The VMs are deployed in a VNet with a unique intranet address space.
 The VNet is further subdivided into subnets.

 - **Virtual machines (VMs)**.
-The VMs are deployed into the VNet, and private static IP addresses are assigned to all the VMs.
-Dynamic addresses are not recommended for servers.
+The VMs are deployed into the VNet, and private static IP addresses are assigned to all of the VMs.
+Static IP addresses are recommended for the VMs running SQL Server and SharePoint Server 2016, to avoid issues with IP address caching and changes of addresses after a restart.

 - **Availability sets**.
 Place the VMs for each SharePoint role into separate [availability sets][availability-set], and provision at least two virtual machines (VMs) are provisioned for each role.
 This makes the VMs eligible for a higher service level agreement (SLA).